 Four centuries ago, when the adventurous Portuguese landed on the Indian coasts, they brought with them the valuable tree nut, cashew.
 Cashew came, conquered and took deep roots in the entire coastal region of India.
 It found that the Indian soil more suitable for cashew growth than its homeland-Brazil.
 Later it soon spread as a popular cash crop to other parts of India.

-Cashew is one of the important commercial crops in India, and India has over 700,000 ha. cashew plantation and has annual output of over 400,000 tons of raw cashew nuts.
+Cashew is one of the important commercial crops in India, and India has over 700,000 ha. cashew plantation and has an annual output of over 400,000 tons of raw cashew nuts.
 Cashew is grown in the western and eastern coastal areas and further island, and the major production states are Kerala, Andbra, Orissa, Maharashtra, Karnataka, Goa and Tamil Nadu; Meghalaya, Madhya Pradesh also have a small amount of production.

 India is the largest grower, processor and exporter in the world.
 It is also interesting to understand, that the new statistics of consumer interests done during 2009 has proved India is also the number one consumer of cashew kernels in the world overtaking USA.

-Cashew kernels is consumed all over the world as a premium snack and nowadays more used as a preferred ingredient due to its excellent flavor and unique texture in large array of foods like sweets, dates, ice-creams and so on.
+Cashew kernels are consumed all over the world as a premium snack and nowadays more used as a preferred ingredient due to its excellent flavor and unique texture in large array of foods like sweets, dates, ice-creams and so on.
 It can be dried or oil roasted, salted, coated with chocolate, spices, honey, etc.

 Overview of the Cashew Processing in India